 Academic Career and Research Areas

 Dr. Kaserer earned his undergraduate degree in economics from the University of Vienna (1988) and acquired his postdoctoral teaching qualification (habilitation) at the University of Würzburg (1998).
 In 1999 he was appointed Chair of Financial Management and Accounting at the Université de Fribourg, Switzerland.
 From 2005 to 2010 he served as Dean of the TUM School of Management.
-He is consistently ranked among the top 100 authors in business by the Social Science Research Network.
+In the Social Science Research Network's worldwide download rankings, he has been in the top 5% of authors in the field of business administration for years.

 - Initiativpreis der Stiftung Industrieforschung (2005)